fastify/otel/README.md

 The `FastifyOtelRequestContext` is a wrapper around the OpenTelemetry `Context` and `Tracer` APIs.
 It also provides a way to manage the context of a request and its associated spans as well as some utilities to extract and inject further traces from and to the trace carrier.

+#### `FastifyOtelRequestContext#context: Context`
+The OpenTelemetry context object.

+#### `FastifyOtelRequestContext#tracer: Tracer`
+The OpenTelemetry tracer object.

+#### `FastifyOtelRequestContext#span: Span`
+The OpenTelemetry span object.
+The span is created for each request and is automatically ended when the request is completed.

+#### `FastifyOtelRequestContext#inject: function`
+The OpenTelemetry inject function.
+It is used to inject the current context into a carrier object.

+The carrier object can be any object that can hold key-value pairs, such as an HTTP request or response headers.

+#### `FastifyOtelRequestContext#extract: function`
+The OpenTelemetry extract function.
+It is used to extract a parent context from a carrier object.

+The carrier object can be any object that can hold key-value pairs, such as an HTTP request or response headers.

+The extracted context can be used as a parent span for a new span.

 ```js
 const { fastifyOtelInstrumentation } = require('./otel.js');
 const Fastify = require('fastify');